kadena-community/kadena.js/CONTRIBUTING.md

 ## Making a Pull Request

 Before making a pull request, please discuss your ideas first.

-TODO
+This will optimize your time and the review process.

 ## Conventions